 The Colleges of Arts and Sciences (A&S) are comprised of four colleges that offer an integrated curriculum leading to baccalaureate and graduate degrees, minors, and certificates in their respective colleges.
 Each college includes an administrative unit and a number of academic departments and programs.

 An excellent education is the primary mission of UH Manoa, and the Colleges of Arts and Sciences is at the heart of this mission, providing students with a comprehensive learning experience in a vibrant academic climate.

 Students who earn their degrees in one of the Colleges of Arts and Sciences will find that an ideal education, based in the liberal arts, prepares students for productive lives and careers, enlightened citizenship, and lifelong learning.
-The colleges strive to enhance excellent learning opportunities by promoting active student participation.
+The colleges enhance students' learning opportunities by promoting active participation.

 All academic programs are reviewed and evaluated regularly by campus and external faculty committees.
 Some academic programs, because of the nature of the discipline, are also accredited or certified by national organizations.
 Check with individual academic departments and programs for their accreditation status or affiliation with national or international organizations.

 Degrees, Minors and Certificates

 For a listing of the degrees, minors, and certificates offered by the Colleges of Arts and Sciences, see table.